drk1rd/notes/one/04-javascript.md

  `  alert("Hello World");`
  `});`
 * `function (e)` can be used in place of arguments to callback to the event as an object
+* `bubbling` is when for ex you click on something nested within something, it also clicks the parents; can use `stopPropagation` to prevent this